antoinevalentinHA/ha-state-archive/README.md

 Early public extraction from a production-grade private infrastructure.

-The repository is currently being cleaned, generalized and documented before broader public release.
+The repository is currently being generalized, cleaned and documented before broader public release.

 ---